Qatar men's national ice hockey team: History

 The sport was mostly unknown in Qatar, until the establishment of the first edition of the Qatar Ice Hockey Championship, with the participation of four teams to include Qatari, Canadian and English Czech's and Finnish players organized by the Sports Affairs Department of the Qatar Olympic Committee.
 Qatar's national team participated at the 2017 Asian Winter Games in Sapporo, Japan.
 The country has two ice rinks (Gondolania Ice Arena and City Centre Mall) with a two division hockey league providing official competition.
 The six teams for 2009–10 were the RasGas, Sandvipers, Qatar Qanucks, European Fitness Club, Sundogs, and CNAQ Breakers.

 On 18 May 2012, Qatar was added as an official members by the IIHF.
 Qatar played its first game against Oman, which they lost 2–1.
 In 2014, Qatar participated in the Gulf Ice Hockey Championship.
 They played five games, losing four and winning one, earning the bronze medal against Oman 7–2.
 In 2018, Qatar was scheduled to compete in the Challenge Cup of Asia Division I tournament in Kuala Lumpur, Malaysia, but cancelled.

-Roster

-Roster for the 2016 IIHF Challenge Cup of Asia – Division I.
+Qatar currently sits 31st in the Asian men’s ice hockey national team rankings, according to the specialized outlet AsianIceHockey.com.